-The first distinction to make is that there are two primary types of annuities -- fixed annuities and variable annuities.
-A fixed annuity works similar to a bond, which means that there is a fixed interest rate paid to the investor for a specified period.
+The first distinction to make is that there are two primary types of annuities: fixed annuities and variable annuities.
+A fixed annuity works similarly to a bond, which means that there is a fixed interest rate paid to the investor for a specified period.
 Variable annuities have sub-accounts that are typically like mutual funds.
 Therefore, when there is a comparison between annuities and mutual funds, the annuities are typically variable annuities, not fixed.

 It's also important to note that annuities are not investment securities; they are insurance products.
-This is a key point because it means that fixed annuities are not regulated by the Securities and Exchange Commission (SEC).
+This is a key point, because it means that fixed annuities are not regulated by the Securities and Exchange Commission (SEC).
 Therefore, insurance companies are not required to be as transparent about expenses as are mutual funds.
-However, the SEC regulates variable annuities, and an advantage of annuities as insurance products is that they can be guaranteed by the insurance company.
+However, the SEC regulates variable annuities, and one advantage of annuities as insurance products is that they can be guaranteed by the insurance company.

-Annuities also grow tax-deferred, which means investors are not taxed on dividends, interest, or capital gains while their money is in the annuity.
-Also, the amount you contribute to the annuity (the cost basis) will not be taxed on withdrawal.
+Annuities also grow tax-deferred, which means that investors are not taxed on dividends, interest, or capital gains while their money is in the annuity.
+The amount you contribute to the annuity (the cost basis) will not be taxed on withdrawal.
 Only the capital gain can be taxed.

 Finally, annuities can be "annuitized," which means they can be turned into an income stream that is typically guaranteed for a certain period of time.
-For example, if you chose to receive a certain amount over a 15-year period, this periodic payment would be guaranteed during the term.
+For example, if you were to choose to receive a certain amount over a 15-year period, this periodic payment would be guaranteed during the term.
 You can also request payments over other terms, such as your life or your life plus the life of a beneficiary.